cricehomelab/100dayspython/README.md

   https://github.com/cricehomelab/100dayspython/blob/main/D15_CoffeeMachine.py
   This is a simulated coffee machine that was a challenge to create on Day 15 of the course.
-The challenge was to think through what a coin operated coffee machine would  need to do from taking user input on what type of coffee a user would want, to checking if the correct ingredients are in stock, to taking coins, refunding over payments, "making" the coffee and updating its inventory.
+The challenge was to think through what a coin operated coffee machine would  need to do from taking user input on what type of coffee a user would want, to checking if the correct ingredients are in stock, to taking coins, refunding over payments, "making" the coffee, and finally, updating its inventory.
 In this course we were given a list of requirements (https://github.com/cricehomelab/100dayspython/blob/main/D15_Coffee_Machine_Program_Requirements.pdf), and were cut loose after that.
 I found this to be a good challenge to create this from the requirements with very little in the way of hints.
 I put the finished product here https://replit.com/@cricehomelab/CoffeeMaker?v=1 for an easy way of seeing the finished product.